-We propose a general framework based on Multi-Armed Bandit (MAB) to dynamically select tasks during training rounds and a reasonable reward is constructed to guide the selection process.
+We propose a general Multi-task Learning (MTL) framework based on Multi-Armed Bandits (MAB) to dynamically select tasks during training rounds and a reasonable reward is constructed to guide the selection process.
 In particular, our approach establishes a comprehensive task relation by the obtained influence matrix, which has the potential to empirically validate several common deep learning practices while solving COPs.

-\textbf{Overview}.
-We aim to solve Eq. \ref{eq: obj} using the Multi-Armed Bandit (MAB) approach.
+\textbf{Overview} We aim to solve \eqref{eq: obj} using the MAB approach.
 Given the set of tasks $\mathcal{T}=\{T^i_j | j=1,2,...,n_i, i=1,2,...,K\}$, we select an arm (i.e., task being trained) $a_t\in\mathcal{T}$ following an MAB algorithm, which yields a random reward signal $r_t$ that reflects the effect of the selection.
-The approximated expected reward is updated based on the received rewards.
-Essentially, o ur proposed method is applicable to any multi-armed bandit algorithm.
-The general framework of MAB for solving COPs within the context of Multi-Task Learning (MTL) is outlined in Algorithm \ref{alg: mab for cop}, and the overall pipeline is illustrated in Figure \ref{fig: pipeline}.
+The approximated expected reward is updated based on the rewards.
+Essentially, our proposed method is applicable to any MAB algorithm.
+The general framework of MAB algorithm for solving COPs within the context of MTL is outlined in Figure \ref{fig: pipeline}.